 The NCCR Chemical Biology is committed to generate patents that will provide a solid IP base to its start-ups as well as secure the position for collaboration with companies.
-In 2015, the NCCR Chemical Biology has 6 patents filled (pending or granted).
+So far, the NCCR Chemical Biology has 9 patents filled (pending or granted).

 To protect your invention a prior art search needs to be done to adjust the writing of your current non-provisional patent:

 - Patent databases are open access, e.g. search US patent database, European patent database, Swiss patent office or Deutsches Patentamt.

 - Federal IPI in Bern (8hr patent search for CHF 300, contact: Christian Moser).

 - A patent application in Germany or Europe delivers in addition a detailed research report with respect to prior art.